11. Diplomas and Certificates

 The PLAR process developed by a school board in compliance with Ministry policy involves two components: challenge and equivalency.
 The challenge process is the process whereby students' prior learning is assessed for the purpose of granting credit for a course developed from a provincial curriculum policy document.
 The equivalency process involves the assessment of credentials from other jurisdictions.

 PLAR for Regular Day School Students:

-For students who are transferring from home schooling, a non-inspected private school, or a school outside Ontario, principals will grant equivalency credits for placement purposes based on their evaluation of the student's previous learning (see section 4.3.2 and Appendix 2 in OS).
+For students who are transferring from home schooling, a non-inspected private school, or a school outside Ontario, principals will grant equivalency credits for placement purposes based on their evaluation of the student's previous learning (see OS section 4.3.2 and Appendix 2).